FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 ##### 1. OEP

 Login to GitHub [OEPs](https://github.com/ontio/OEPs) to view existing proposals and make new proposals.
 New proposals must be prototyped.
-The Ontology technical committee evaluates proposals and their prototype results, then submits projects to the Ontology Council.
+The Ontology Technical Committee evaluates proposals and their prototype results, then submits projects to the Ontology Council.
 Pull requests are also welcome for existing proposals with no code implementation.
-The Ontology technical committee evaluates whether to accept the project based on the development application and sends it to the Ontology Council.
+The Ontology Technical Committee evaluates whether to accept the project based on the development application and sends it to the Ontology Council.
 The Ontology Council will consider giving appropriate compensation if the proposal is a large contribution to Ontology or will have a large impact.

 ##### 2. Code contribution

 After starting the project you can start development.
 Please submit a pull request according to the [GitHub standard processes](https://help.github.com/).
-The Ontology Technical committee will make an assessment and submit the report to the Ontology Council.
+The Ontology Technical Committee will make an assessment and submit the report to the Ontology Council.
 It will then provide compensation based on the results of the assessment.

-If a bug is found, submit a pull request according to the GitHub standard processes, which is evaluated by the Ontology technical committee and submitted to the Ontology Council.
+If a bug is found, submit a pull request according to the GitHub standard processes, which is evaluated by the Ontology Technical Committee and submitted to the Ontology Council.
 After that, compensation is given based on the evaluation result.

 ##### 3. dApps